awei01/katsu-site-source/posts/2013-07-25-meet-justin-custom-made-tailored-clothing-offers-variety-in-form-perfect-fit-and-extra-function.md

 **Occupation:** MBA Student

-**How long have you been a 9tailors client?**  About 2 years
+**How long have you been a 9tailors client?**
+About 2 years

 **Why choose custom?**

 Custom-made, tailored clothing offers variety in form, perfect fit and extra function; not easily found off the rack.
 [9tailors](http://www.9tailors.com/) really speaks to these points by offering customized jacket linings, working buttons, contrast stitching and so much more.
-It’s not every day I get to look and feel like a million bucks, just the days I put on a piece from [9tailors](http://www.9tailors.com/).
+It's not every day I get to look and feel like a million bucks, just the days I put on a piece from [9tailors](http://www.9tailors.com/).

 **What would be your style advice to other men in your professional field? **